 SF Bay Area events in March include activities in Oakland, Berkeley, San Francisco, San Jose, and other locations.
-Top options include Hamilton at the Orpheum Theater, Saint Patrick's Day celebrations, and concerts.
+Top options include The Book of Mormon in both San Francisco and San Jose, Saint Patrick's Day celebrations, and concerts.

-Other highlights include fun sporting events such as the Golden State Warriors basketball, the San Jose Sharks hockey, and NCAA Western Regionals games.
+Other highlights include fun sporting events such as the Golden State Warriors basketball, the San Jose Sharks hockey, and Cirque du Soleil in San Jose.
 Read on for a full list of things to do this month all around the bay.

 One of the biggest SF Bay Area events in March is in honor of Saint Patrick's Day, when everyone dresses up in green, Irish customs come to life, and leprechauns get to have their fun.
-On the Saturday prior to March 17, downtown San Francisco hosts a huge parade with dozens of floats, bands, bagpipes, and other Irish cultural groups.
+On the Saturday March 17th, downtown San Francisco also hosts a huge parade with dozens of floats, bands, bagpipes, and other Irish cultural groups.

 It'll make its way down Market Street to Civic Center Plaza, where the all-day festival will be offering music, entertainment, and beer until 5pm.